 Step 1 – Creating a Reflection project in Primavera P6

 From the Projects window, right-click on the original project and select Create Reflection from the menu.

-If the original project has any baselines you will see pop-up window where you can select whether or not to copy those baselines along with the project.
+If the original project has any baselines you will see pop-up window where you can select whether or not to copy these baselines into the reflected project.
 Simply mark the checkbox in the Copy column if you want to preserve any baselines in the Reflected project.

 You should now see a copy of your project in the Projects window.
 The copy will have the same Project ID with “-1” appended.
 This reflection project will also be marked with a Status of “What-If” which is Primavera’s way of indicating the project is a “scenario” project and not a real project plan.